History of Vineyard

 Baptism is a powerful step of obedience and identification with Jesus Christ after salvation has occurred.
 We believe in water baptism by immersion as Jesus was baptized in the Jordan River by John the Baptist.
 Baptism is an outward sign of an inward heart change and an act of obedience to Jesus’ command to be baptized, publicly identifying ourselves as followers of Jesus Christ.

-Baptism is offered the second full weekend of every month (except June and July) at all services.
-During the summer, we have baptisms at our church picnic in late June.
+Baptism is offered the second full weekend of every month (except June, July, & August) at all services.
+During the summer, we have baptisms at our church picnics.
 A baptism class is required and classes are offered the third full weekend of every month at the start of every service.
 Baptism class registration is not required; just attend the class of your choice.

 The Bible is God’s Word to us.
 It was written by human authors under the supernatural guidance of the Holy Spirit.
 It is our supreme source of truth for faith and practice, without any mixture or error.
 The Bible is relational.
 It is about being successful in life “from God’s point of view.”
 It deals with family, feelings, friends, fitness, finances… as well as faith: the major issues of life.
 (2 Timothy 3:16; 2 Peter 1:20-21;